JBroks/GB-Accidents-Dashboard/README.md

 - **Spinner** -  jQuery method `show()` and `hide()` was used to create spinner showing while data is loading;

+- **Back to top button** - back to top button was implemented so user can go back to the top of the page without scrolling back.
+The feature is especially useful on mobile devices.

 - **Navbar** - navbar contains the dashboard name;

 - **Region selector** - this `dc.selectMenu` feature allows users to filter out data for a particular region of Great Britain by selecting it from the list;